thecybermind/qmm2/README.md

 - `execcfg` - name of Quake config file to execute after QMM and plugins are loaded. specify an empty string to explicitly disable this function. default = "qmmexec.cfg"

-- `plugins` - list of plugin filenames to load (remember, the final entry of a json list must not end with a comma)
+- `plugins` - list of plugin filenames to load

 ## Notes